Day-off/suvepraktika2023/README.md

 * Checkout CRUD implementation, also when create/delete/update changed book status and due date`(done)`
 * Implement searching for books using freetext criteria  `(done)`

+#### Some notes:

+ - to get accesses to edit book or create checkout of this book, press directly on book title and make chore you not in delete mode

 ### Book view + delete
 ![img.png](img.png)
 ![img_1.png](img_1.png)